 Earn Your Online Doctor of Education (EdD) in Learning and Organizational Change

-Delivered by the Baylor University School of Education’s Department of Curriculum & Instruction, the online EdD in Learning and Organizational Change prepares students to apply essential principles of teaching and learning to manage the dynamics of organizational change.
-The online EdD program is designed for experienced educators and other professionals in learning and development roles interested in leading and managing positive change in school systems, corporations, governmental or non-governmental agencies, and community programs.
+Our online EdD in Learning and Organizational Change prepares students to apply essential principles of teaching and learning to manage the dynamics of organizational change.
+The online EdD program — delivered by the Baylor University School of Education’s Department of Curriculum & Instruction — is designed for experienced educators and other professionals in learning and development roles.
+These professionals are interested in leading and managing positive change in school systems, corporations, governmental or non-governmental agencies, and community programs.

 Curriculum and Requirements

-The online EdD program emphasizes the development of a broad understanding of the educational process as well as building a skill set that can be adapted to a variety of educational leadership situations.
-Courses take a practitioner-oriented approach to shaping transformative leaders with expertise in the fields of organizational change, teaching and learning, and research methods.
+The online EdD program emphasizes the development of a broad understanding of the educational process.
+It also helps students build a skill set that can be adapted to a variety of educational leadership situations.
+Courses take a practitioner-oriented approach and help to shape transformative leaders into change experts in such fields as:

-Through this practitioner-focused curriculum, students in the online EdD program will develop a multitude of skills that can be applied across professional settings.
-Upon completion, students will be prepared to demonstrate leadership in areas such as:
+Through the program’s practitioner-focused curriculum, students develop a multitude of skills that can be applied across many professional settings.
+Upon completion, graduates are ready to demonstrate leadership in areas such as:

 Dynamics of organizational change